the-markup/investigation-redlining/README.md

 ### How we analyzed bias in mortgage denials:

-This repository contains the code and data needed to reproduce the findings featured in our stories, “main story link” and “sidebar link.”
+This repository contains the code and data needed to reproduce the findings featured in our stories, [The Secret Bias Hidden in Mortgage- Approval Algorithms](https://themarkup.org/denied/2021/08/25/the-secret-bias-hidden-in-mortgage-approval-algorithms) and “sidebar link.”

-Our methodology is described in “methodology link.”
+Our methodology is described in [How We Investigated Racial Disparities in Federal Mortgage Data](www.themarkup.org)

 The main federal mortgage dataset can be found on the Consumer Financial Protection Bureau’s website, and any supplemental data used for the analysis can be found in the data folder.